 I just like reading your blog.
 If I need more information, I’ll just Google it for free.

 I want to offer as much information as possible for free.
 If I simply wanted to do something for a paycheck, I’d find something that was a lot less work.
-I wish I had a trust fund that could pay my bills and never had to worry about money and advertising.
-But I don’t and bills need to be paid and plane tickets need to be bought in order for me to keep doing the stuff that brought you to this website in the first place.
+I wish I had a trust fund that could pay my bills and that I never had to worry about money and advertising.
+But I don’t, and bills need to be paid and plane tickets need to be bought in order for me to keep doing the stuff that brought you to this website in the first place.

 If you want to help support this website, keep it running, and keep ads off it, head over to my resource page and book your travels via the links on the page.
 You save money, support good companies, and keep the servers running here.
 Win-win-win.
-Don’t purchase anything you don’t feel comfortable using and if you have questions about any of these companies, you can e-mail me!
+Don’t purchase anything you don’t feel comfortable using, and if you have questions about any of these companies, you can email me!